opensafely/documentation/docs/releasing-files.md

     Another reason to ensure your analyses are complete is that re-running your study definition a short time later (e.g. to create an additional variable) may produce small differences in the previous results, e.g. due to movement of patients or codes added retrospectively to patient records.
 If you have already released similar results, any small changes in new outputs may be subject to small number suppression which may prevent the new outputs being released at all.
 (One solution to minimise this issue is to round all of your results, e.g. to the nearest 5).

-## How are files reviewed
+## 3. How are files reviewed?

-Before any files are released from the secure server, they are checked by two independent trained OpenSAFELY output checkers.
+Before any files are released from the secure server, they are checked independently by two trained OpenSAFELY output checkers.
 Each output is marked as:

-* Approve - output meets disclosure requirements and is safe to be released from the server
+* **Approve** - output meets disclosure requirements and is safe to be released from the server
-* Approve subject to change - output is an acceptable output type but has outstanding disclosure issues that should be addressed before release from the server
+* **Approve subject to change** - output is an acceptable output type but has outstanding disclosure issues that should be addressed before release from the server
-* Reject - output is no an acceptable output type for release.
+* **Reject** - output is no an acceptable output type for release.
 An example is the release of practice level data which does not meet the [permitted study results policy](https://www.opensafely.org/policies-for-researchers/#permitted-study-results-policy)

 Once reviewed, the completed review request will be emailed back to you.
 If all outputs are approved, they will then be released.
 If one or more outputs are approved subject to change, you will need to address the disclosure issues and submit a new review form detailing the changes you have made.
-## Release of reviewed files
+## 4. Release of reviewed files

 All approved OpenSAFELY outputs are released to the workspace they belong to on the [jobserver](https://docs.opensafely.org/job-server/).